TAbdiukov/ppsspp-cwcheat-helpy/README.md

   - Shows a preview line using a random valid address.

 - Then it **watches the clipboard**.
 When it sees a PSP address (`08801234` or `0x08801234`), it:
-  - Validates that it’s within the cwCheat addressable window.
+  - Validates that it's within the cwCheat addressable window.
   - Converts PSP ? cwCheat offset: `offset = PSP - 0x08800000`.
   - Rewrites the template, preserving the opcode nibble, values, and any `// comment`.
   - Prints the new line and copies it back to the clipboard.